Online Double Oracle: Notations Preliminaries

 \subsection{Online Learning}

 Solving the NE in large-scale games is demanding.
-An alternative approach is to consider learning-based methods that do not necessarily need access to the game matrix $\mA$.
+An alternative approach is to consider learning-based methods.
 We hope that by playing the same game repeatedly, a learning algorithm could approximate the NE asymptotically.
-A common metric to quantify the performance of a learning algorithm is to compare its cumulated payoff with the best fixed strategy in hindsight, which is also called \emph{regret}. \begin{definition}[No-Regret Algorithms] Let $\vc_1, \vc_2, \dots$ be a sequence of mixed strategies played by the column player, an algorithm of the row player that generates a sequence of mixed strategies $\vpi_1, \vpi_2, \dots$ is called a no-regret algorithm if we have
+A common metric to quantify the performance of a learning algorithm is to compare its cumulated payoff with the best fixed strategy in hindsight, which is also called \emph{(external) regret}. \begin{definition}[No-Regret Algorithms] Let $\vc_1, \vc_2, \dots$ be a sequence of mixed strategies played by the column player, an algorithm of the row player that generates a sequence of mixed strategies $\vpi_1, \vpi_2, \dots$ is called a no-regret algorithm if we have \end{definition} No-regret algorithms are of great interest in two-player zero-sum games since if both players follow a no-regret algorithm (not necessarily the same one), then the average strategies of both players converge to a NE of the game~\cite{cesa2006prediction,blum2007learning}.
+For example, a well-known learning algorithm for games that has the no-regret property is the MWU algorithm \cite{freund1999adaptive}, which is described as \begin{definition}[Multiplicative Weights Update] Let $\vc_1, \vc_2, ...$ be a sequence of mixed strategies played by the column player.
+The row player is said to follow the MWU if $\vpi_{t+1}$ is updated as follows where $\mu_t >0$ is a parameter, $\vpi_0=[1/n,\dots,1/n]$ and $n$ is the number of pure strategies (a.k.a. experts).
+The regret of MWU can be bounded by $ R_T=\max_{\vpi \in \Delta_{\Pi}}R_T(\vpi) \leq \sqrt{\frac{T\log(n)}{2}}$. \end{definition} Intuitively, the MWU method functions by putting larger weights on the experts who have lower losses in the long run.
+Thus, compared to the best-fixed strategy in hindsight (i.e., the expert with the lowest average loss), the MWU can achieve the no-regret property.
+However, since the MWU requires updating the whole pure strategy set in each iteration, it is not applicable on large-size games.